395t/review-assignments/_summaries/zhou2019objects_2.md

 ### Objection Detection
 For each center point, the model also regresses to the size of the object .

 ![image](https://user-images.githubusercontent.com/35536646/138213827-43be5b32-b964-49d8-ae57-b3b9235ddb8c.png)

 So for each location, the model produce C+4 outputs at each location; C for the heat map, 2 for the offset and 2 for the size of the object.

+The inference of this method is simple.
+First, we extract all the peaks (responses whose value is highest among 8 neighbors) and keep the top 100.

 ![image](https://user-images.githubusercontent.com/35536646/138218692-51d6afb9-3f74-440c-aa5a-b818acda5f92.png)

 ### 3D Detection